Bride of Frankenstein-1935

 Fans of French culture, landscape, and sophistication will assuredly enjoy Faces Places (2017), a documentary that explores art and creativity.

-With both humorous and touching moments, the work explores the friendship between two different artists of vastly opposite ages.
+With humorous and touching moments, the work explores the friendship between two artists of vastly different ages.

-Some scenes of Paris and especially the French countryside make this a personal treat.
+Some scenes of Paris, especially the French countryside, make this a personal treat.

-The documentary begins by showing its two main characters, thirty-something JR, and eighty-something Agnes Varda, beforehand not knowing one another, missing each other in a coffee shop.
+The documentary begins by showing its two main characters, thirty-something JR and eighty-something Agnes Varda, who do not know one another beforehand and miss each other in a coffee shop.

-Both share their passion for images expressed in different ways- photography and cinema.
-They each enjoy expressing regular people’s stories by creating lavish portraits and exhibiting them on houses, barns, and the like.
+Both share their passion for images expressed in different ways—photography and cinema.
+They each enjoy expressing ordinary people’s stories by creating lavish portraits and exhibiting them in houses, barns, and the like.

 Both Varda and JR co-directed this documentary.

-When deciding to view Faces Places, I did so with the anticipation that I would be treated to sightseeing-type glimpses of both Paris and the surrounding areas- possibly even the south of France or Niece or Burgundy!
+When I decided to view Faces Places, I did so with the anticipation that I would be treated to sightseeing-type glimpses of Paris and the surrounding areas—possibly even the south of France, Niece, or Burgundy!

-Paris, however, gets short shrift but this can be forgiven as rural France (not known as a tourist hotbed) is featured mostly.
-We experience many local French people living ordinary lives, but bringing something treasured to the film.
+Paris gets short shrift, but this can be forgiven as rural France (not known as a tourist hotbed) is featured mainly.
+We experience many local French people living ordinary lives but bringing something treasured to the film.

-In one town a farmer works alone and supports his village- a superhero of sorts, while in another town an old woman who has lived in the same house for decades is honored by Varga and JR as they brandish her portrait on the exterior of her house.
+In one town, a farmer works alone and supports his village—a superhero of sorts.
+In another town, Varga and JR honor an old woman who has lived in the same house for decades by brandishing her portrait on the exterior of her house.
 The woman is tearful and emotionally touched.

 The dynamic between Agnes and JR is the high point of the documentary.